brianvp/brianvp.github.com/_posts/2015-10-12-creating-the-bike-store-database-part-i-product-schema.md

 ### <span style="font-weight: 400;">Manufacturer, Category, Status</span>

-<span style="font-weight: 400;">Manufacturer (or “make”) is essentially the label on the product e.g. Trek.
+Manufacturer (or “make”) is essentially the label on the product e.g. Trek.
 We don’t care if Trek actually manufactures their frame, or that Bontrager is simply a label that Trek owns &#8211; at the product level these are both manufacturer&#8217;s.
-At the purchasing level, we may end up buying both bontrager and trek products from the same vendor/distributor.  </span>
+At the purchasing level, we may end up buying both bontrager and trek products from the same vendor/distributor.

-<span style="font-weight: 400;">Category includes Road Bikes, Saddles, Grip Tape, etc.   Both Manufacturer and Category have JSON fields.
+Category includes Road Bikes, Saddles, Grip Tape, etc.   Both Manufacturer and Category have JSON fields.
 These fields store blank sets of string/value pairs.
-Will be used by product entry screens to populate the related category / manufacturer specific fields that need to be filled out.  </span>
+Will be used by product entry screens to populate the related category / manufacturer specific fields that need to be filled out.

 Status is also standard, but note it doesn’t contain &#8220;out-of-stock&#8221;.
 This is a dynamic status that should be determined by the inventory module, and could fluctuate on a daily basis, while the product is “active” the entire time.